rbtcollins/bitnami-docker/redmine.md

 Now that your cluster is up and running, everything is set to launch the Redmine app.

-## Create your persistent disks
+## Create MariaDB pod and service

-This example makes use of [persistent disks](https://cloud.google.com/compute/docs/disks/), allowing the application to preserve its state across pod shutdown and startup.
+### Create persistent disk

-We will create one persistent disk for the MariaDB pod.
+In this example we will make use of [persistent disks](https://cloud.google.com/compute/docs/disks/), allowing the database server to preserve its state across pod shutdown and startup.

 ```bash
 $ gcloud compute disks create --size 200GB mariadb-disk
 ```

-## Create MariaDB pod and service
+This disk will be used in the MariaDB pod definition.

 ### MariaDB pod